In This Article

 Customer Service 100%

-If you’re just dipping your toes into the rosin world, you might not want to spend $6000 on a press right away.
-That’s perfectly fine – you can still create fantastic rosin at home on a much smaller budget.
+If you’re new to making rosin at home, you probably don’t want to drop $6,000 on a press right away.
+We get it, and you don’t have to.
+You can still produce high-quality rosin on a much smaller budget.

 Rosinbomb M60